BookOps-CAT/bookops-worldcat/docs/index.md

     result = session.lookup_isbn("9781680502404", service_level='full')
 ```

-Searches for OCLC numbers that have been merged retrieve a master record they have been merged into:
+Searches for OCLC numbers that have been merged with another record, retrieve the master record they have been merged into:
 ```python
 with SearchSession(credentials="my_WSKey") as session:
     result = session.lookup_oclc_number(oclc_number="969362800")